Cocoanetics/DTCoreText/Readme.markdown

 Documentation
 -------------

-The [Setup Guide](docs/Documentation/Setup%20Guide.html) describes how to integrate DTCoreText into your apps.
 Documentation can be [browsed online](http://cocoanetics.github.com/DTCoreText) or installed in your Xcode Organizer via the [Atom Feed URL](http://cocoanetics.github.com/DTCoreText/DTCoreText.atom).

-The list of [Known Issues](docs/Documentation/Known%20Issues.html) details differences between Apple's and DTCoreText's implementations.
 A [Q&A](http://www.cocoanetics.com/2011/08/nsattributedstringhtml-qa/) answers some frequently asked questions.

 Follow [@cocoanetics](http://twitter.com/cocoanetics) on Twitter or subscribe to the [Cocoanetics Blog](http://www.cocoanetics.com) for news and updates.